 - Switch to whole milk yogurt.

 - He eats applesauce, I can stir in a T of honey.
 (I actually make my own applesauce with local apples that I pick myself.
 Yes, really.)

-- get in the habit of “doubling” everything-add more syrup, honey, peanut butter to things he already eats.
+- Get in the habit of “doubling” everything-add more syrup, honey, and peanut butter to things he already eats.